PHIL: Hello, I’m Phil Johnson, Executive Director of Grace to You, and I’m in the studio today with Pastor and Bible teacher John MacArthur.

-John MacArthur: Hi, Phil.
+JOHN: Hi, Phil.
 Good to be with you.

-Phil Johnson: John, we’ve invited you into the studio this hour because we would like to talk with you about apostasy, falling away from the faith.
-What does it mean when someone who professes to be a believer and even seems to be a believer turns his back on Christ and falls away completely?
-This is a theme we see in Scripture and sometimes Scripture even refers to people like that as believers when they start out.
-At the end of John chapter 2, the Apostle John says, “Many believed on Him when they saw His miracles.”
-But the very next verse says, “But Jesus didn’t commit Himself to them because He knew what was really in their hearts,” implying that that faith wasn’t real.
+PHIL: John, we’ve invited you into the studio this hour because we’d like to talk with you about apostasy, falling away from the faith.
+What does it mean when someone who professes to be a believer, and even seems to be a believer, turns his back on Christ and falls away completely?
+This is a theme we see in Scripture, and sometimes Scripture even refers to people like that as believers when they start out.
+At the end of John chapter 2, the apostle John says, “Many believed on Him when they saw His miracles.”
+But the very next verse says, “But Jesus didn’t commit Himself to them because He knew what was really in their hearts” – implying that that faith wasn’t real.

 We’ve been thinking about this for a while.
 We received a letter last year from one of our supporters, a former Grace partner, in fact, and it was one of the saddest, most troubling, most provocative letters we’ve seen in 40 years of ministry.
 And we wrote back right away and didn’t receive a reply.
-We’ve tried two or three more times to contact this man, and still again with no response.
+We’ve tried two or three more times to contact this man and still, again, with no response.
 But his letter raises some important questions.

 So, let me ask you to start by reading this letter we got from Steve as kind of a starting point.

 JOHN: Yeah, Phil.
 I want to do that.
 Before I do that, I want to say this, that people who believe you can lose our salvation – and that’s a pretty wide range of people across the world – usually are brought to that belief because of people like Steve.
 It isn’t because they find it in the Scripture; it’s because they’re trying to explain how this person could be a Christian and now they’re not a Christian.